zettlrobert/notes/README.md

 ![cover](docs/cover.png)

-My Notes regarding different Technologys and Basics to turn into guides.
+My Notes regarding different technologys and Basics to turn into guides.
 Each file is named in the subdirectories is names "README" so it gets displayed on git.

 ## Content